 Little Package

-Proud maker of well-loved Wordpress Plugins since 2013.
-Easily extend WooCommerce, Easy Digital Downloads and Download Monitor with PDF manipulation libraries TCPDF (good) or SetaPDF Stamper (best) to password protect, encrypt customize, and watermark PDF your files.
+Proud maker of well-loved WordPress Plugins since 2013.
+Easily extend WooCommerce, Easy Digital Downloads and Download Monitor with PDF manipulation libraries TCPDF (good) or SetaPDF Stamper (best) to encrypt, password protect, and custom watermark your PDF files.

 The Plugins: